• Skip to primary navigation

 You could use this pasta sauce as a base to make kind of an avocado carbonara.
 Add some grated Parmesan to it and then some cooked chopped bacon.
 Bacon and avocado go so well together.

-Other ways we have varied this dish in the past include topping with grilled chicken, salmon or prawns.
+Other ways we have varied this dish in the past include topping with chicken, salmon or prawns.
 You could add some cooked tofu, tuna or beans, or just keep it how it is.

 Avocado pasta in two bowls next to a side salad.